-Note that this behavior is still present on 11.2.5 beta.
+Note that this behavior is still present on the latest iOS devices.

 Starting with iOS 11.2, you might notice some inconsistent behavior when deep linking into your app with Universal Links.
 It appears that a bug was pushed in this iOS version that can cause Universal Links to fail despite being properly configured.
 The problem is intermittent, so you may or may not be able to consistently reproduce it.
 We first noticed when our regression suite started to observe failures after the iOS 11.2 release, and thought that Apple would fix it in a subsequent patch.
 Unfortunately, there have been four minor patches released, and none have addressed the issue, so we thought it prudent to raise the issue publicly.